-Rent represents by far the biggest expenditure for a student.
-In fact, our National Student Money Survey found that it accounts for almost 50% of a student's monthly spend.
+Rent represents by far the biggest expenditure for students.
+In fact, our National Student Money Survey found that it accounts for around 41% of a student's monthly spend.

-Worse still, there are no voucher codes or deals when it comes to housing, making it a lot harder to save money on renting.
-But don't lose the faith – we've used our money saving expertise to come up with a whole host of ways to get an affordable rental property!
+As there are sadly no voucher codes or deals when it comes to housing, rent can be a particularly tricky area to save money on.
+But, don't lose faith – we've used our money-saving expertise to come up with a whole host of tips for renters looking to find an affordable property.

 How to save money on rent

-So, it only makes sense that when you live with more people (and more people are sharing those facilities), your share of the rent goes down.
-As a result, three bed properties are usually cheaper per person than two beds.
+It only makes sense that when you live with more people (and more people are sharing those facilities), your share of the rent goes down.
+As a result, three-bed properties are usually cheaper per person than two-beds.

-But living with more people won't just save you money on rent.
-Some bills, including your internet and streaming subscriptions, will be a flat fee – so the more people using it, the cheaper it'll be per person.
+And living with more people won't just save you money on rent.
+Some bills, including your broadband internet and streaming subscriptions, will cost the same no matter how many of you live there.
+The more people using it, the cheaper it'll be per person.

-Have a think about how many people you'd be comfortable living with, and whether or not you want to live with a load of friends.
-If you think you could cope in a four, five or even six person household, it could save you some serious cash!
+Think about how many people you'd be comfortable living with, and whether or not you want to live with friends.
+If you think you could cope in a four, five or even six-person household, it could save you some serious cash.

 Reduce your rent during the summer

-If you and your flatmates are intending to go back home during the summer, it's worth seeing if you can do something to reduce your rent during this time.
+If you and your flatmates intend to go back home during the summer, it's worth seeing if you can reduce your rent during this time.

 Some (but sadly not all) landlords will agree to let you pay half rent during the summer months, which is certainly nothing to turn your nose up at.
-They're unlikely to propose this themselves, so you'll have to be the one who brings it up – but hey, if you don't ask, you don't get.
+They're unlikely to propose this themselves, so you'll have to be the one who brings it up.
+If you don't ask, you don't get.

-Landlords are usually pretty keen to get tenants on a 12 month contract (particularly in student-heavy areas, as this means that they can align their letting cycle to when students move in), but it can actually benefit them to let you end your tenancy in May or June.
+Alternatively, you could ask for a reduced tenancy length.
+Landlords are usually keen to have 12-month contracts (particularly in student areas, as they'll want to align the lettings to uni term times).
+But, it can benefit them to let you end your tenancy in May or June.

-If there are some scuff marks on the wall, or a curtain rail is coming loose, try asking your landlord to let you sort it yourself in exchange for a reduction in rent.
+We suggested earlier how you could use imperfections in the property to ask for a discount.
+But if there are some scuff marks on the wall, or a curtain rail is coming loose, you could also ask your landlord to let you sort it out yourself in exchange for a reduction in rent.

-It might seem like a given that a furnished property will save you money in the long term – lord knows that beds, sofas, wardrobes and the like don't come cheap.
+It might seem like a given that a furnished property will save you money as you won't have to splash out on beds, sofas, wardrobes and the like.